Transporting people with disability

 Driver education and training

-As a driver for an on-demand transport service, you have a duty of care to your passengers.
+As a driver for an on-demand booking service (ODBS), you have a duty of care to your passengers.
 These passengers may have a disability, be vulnerable or have diverse accessibility needs.

-If you’re driving a rank or hail (taxi) wheelchair accessible vehicle (WAV), you need be able to demonstrate that you are competent in the safe loading, restraint and unloading of a passenger in a wheelchair.
+If you’re driving a WAV taxi, you need be able to demonstrate that you are competent in the safe loading, restraint and unloading of a passenger in a wheelchair.

 Nationally recognised units of competency outline performance standards for particular workplace skills.
-TLIC2040 is the unit of competency related to providing wheelchair accessible taxi services to passengers with disability (see link below).
+TLIC0026 is now the unit of competency related to providing wheelchair accessible taxi services to passengers with disability (see link below).
+This supersedes the previous unit of competency, TLI2040.

-You need to be able to demonstrate that you can meet the standards of two parts of TLIC2040:
+You need to be able to demonstrate that you can meet the standards of two parts of TLIC0026:

 • Element 3 (Assist passengers into and out of a taxi in a manner suited to their disability); and